defenseunicorns/data_engineering_technical_assessment/README.md

    }
 }
 ```
 The `details` field is optional and is only included on `ORDERED` status messages.
+For a given order, the messages are found in chronological order in the json dump, although the orders themselves are jumbled.
+Build a method to handle these on a message by message basis.

 ### Cleaning required
 * Transform the component names into `lowercase_with_underscore_spaces` format